Deepak9912/Hangman/README.md

 * If user cannot guess the word and exceeds the lives, the game will be over and hangman will die.

+## Features
+The game features a welcome message to the user and when user starts the game, it will ask user to type their name, once name is entered, user will get a hello message and the game will start.

 ## Technologies used
 * [Python](https://www.python.org/)